xamry/notes/Data Engineering/OLAP.md

 ## Filtering
 Filtering allows users to limit the data displayed in a cube or report based on specific conditions or criteria.
 It helps focus the analysis on subsets of data that meet certain requirements.

+## Forecasting
-5. Forecasting: Some OLAP systems offer forecasting capabilities to predict future trends and values based on historical data.
+Some OLAP systems offer forecasting capabilities to predict future trends and values based on historical data.
 Forecasting algorithms and models are used to generate predictions and support decision-making processes.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2MDgxNjI4NCwxMzExMzE2OTI4LDEyNT
-k2ODQ5NTUsLTE5MTk3MTcyNTcsMTM3Nzc4MTU1NiwyNzc5NzY1
-NjYsMTIyMzEwMTg0MCwtMTk0NjYwMDgwMywyMzc0OTIyMSwtMT
-Q0MDYxNTM4NSwtMjE1NDMyNTQ0LDE0Njc2MTAxMjQsNTA1NTM3
-MjQwLDM2ODI1OTgzLDE3OTE1NjI1MDYsLTIwODg3NDY2MTJdfQ
-==
+eyJoaXN0b3J5IjpbMjU1OTQ1NDg4LDEzMTEzMTY5MjgsMTI1OT
+Y4NDk1NSwtMTkxOTcxNzI1NywxMzc3NzgxNTU2LDI3Nzk3NjU2
+NiwxMjIzMTAxODQwLC0xOTQ2NjAwODAzLDIzNzQ5MjIxLC0xND
+QwNjE1Mzg1LC0yMTU0MzI1NDQsMTQ2NzYxMDEyNCw1MDU1Mzcy
+NDAsMzY4MjU5ODMsMTc5MTU2MjUwNiwtMjA4ODc0NjYxMl19
 -->